ehsky/GanttChart/README.md

 ![Content aware project](/.assets/ganttChart.png)

+Gantt chart view options

+- View by Day
+- View by Day for Month
+- View by Week
+- View by Week for Quarter
+- View by Week for half Year

 ## Deployment

 You can use the quick installer here to deploy directly to your org.

 [![Deploy to salesforce](/.assets/deploy.png)](https://githubsfdeploy.herokuapp.com/?owner=ehsky&repo=GanttChart)

-After install assign the permission set `View and manage Gantt Chart` to relevant users. \
+After install assign the permission set `View and manage Gantt Chart` to relevant users.
-If you clone the repo you can assign the permission set with `sfdx force:user:permset:assign --permsetname viewAndmanageGanttChart`

 ## Scratch org setup

-After you have created the scratch org assign `sfdx force:user:permset:assign --permsetname viewAndmanageGanttChart`.
+After you have created the scratch org assign `sfdx force:user:permset:assign --permsetname viewAndmanageGanttChart`. \
 This repo includes a user definition file.
 You can spin up that using `sfdx force:user:create --definitionfile config/user-def.json`.

 ## Gantt Chart consist of following components